How to Build a Custom Multi-Vendor Online Marketplace Startup?

 If you’re not sure whether a bespoke or off-the-shelf marketplace is right for you, think about the features you want to include – we’ll go into more detail about this later.
 It might be that you start with an off-the-shelf marketplace solution and move to something more tailored to your needs as you grow and develop.

-So, do you want to build a high-quality multi-vendor marketplace platform?
+So, do you want to build a high-quality multi-vendor marketplace startup platform?
 That’s great!

-If you’ve decided that a multi-vendor marketplace solution is a right solution for you, there are a couple of things you need to consider.
+If you’ve decided that building a multi-vendor marketplace startup solution is the right solution for you, there are a couple of things you need to consider.
 Here are four of our top tips to get you started.

 1. Find your niche